nedamhs/spatio-temporal-rainfall-modeling/README.md

 **M step**: maximizes the expected log likelihood by updating the transition probabilities and relearning a separate Chow Liu tree for each state using data weighted by the state posteriors, allowing each tree structure to adapt as the latent assignments evolve.

 For more details, see [Report.pdf](Report.pdf).

-This project is inspired by [this paper](https://arxiv.org/abs/1207.4142):

-> Kirshner, S., Smyth, P., & Robertson, A. W. (2004).
-Conditional Chow–Liu tree structures for modeling discrete-valued vector time series. *Proceedings of the 20th Conference on Uncertainty in Artificial Intelligence (UAI'04)*, pp. 317–324.
-AUAI Press.

 ---